vladdeSV/gm_extensions/SPEC.md

 # GameMaker Library Extensions' Function Declaration Specification  [[ in development ]]

-This document aims to create a unified specification for GameMaker Studio function declarations.
+This document aims to create a unified specification for GameMaker Studio (GMS) function declarations.

 > The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL
 > NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and